erayyap/erayyap/README.md

 - 👋 Hi, I’m @erayyap
-- 🌱 I’m currently furthering a diploma in Computer Science at Bilkent University.
+- 🌱 I’m studying in Computer Science at Bilkent University.
 I am currently a freshman.
 (27/09/21)

 <!---
 erayyap/erayyap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.